ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Mendopath/2nd Level/Touch of Mending.md

 - **Duration**:
 	- Instant.
 - **Effects**
-	- A creature you touch immediately heals 1d10+2 health.
+	- You mend wounds you touch with your hands.
+A creature you touch immediately heals 1d10+2 health.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 18 psyfocus spent above the normal cost for this psycast, the target heals an additional 1d10 health.